dstrigl/htheatpump/docs/htscripts.rst

   * http://ip:port/
       query for all "known" parameter values of the heat pump

-  The result in HTTP response is given in JSON format.
+  The result in the HTTP response is given in JSON format.

 **Example:**